codsen/codsen/packages/emlint/readme.md

 #### Is it me (Roy) or current HTML/CSS linters on the market (all of them) are both _anaemic_, _aged_ and not really aimed at fixing _messy code_?

 - By **anaemic** I mean, for example, at the time of writing, the [HTMLHint](https://github.com/htmlhint/HTMLHint/wiki/Rules) has 23 rules.
-For comparison, [ESLint](https://github.com/eslint/eslint/tree/master/lib/rules) at the time of writing has 265 rules.
+For comparison, leading JavaScript linter [ESLint](https://github.com/eslint/eslint/tree/master/lib/rules) at the time of writing has 265 rules.

-- By **aged** I mean, either the codebases are convoluted, API is often tied with CLI features (even ESLint CLI coupled with its API - check its `bin/` key in `package.json`).
+- By **aged** I mean, either the codebases are convoluted, API is often tied with CLI (command line application) features (even `ESLint` is coupled with its CLI - check its `bin/` key in `package.json`).

 - By **aged** I also mean, codebases are not fully harnessing the Rollup to produce 3 builds: ES Modules (with `import`/`export`), CJS (with `require`) and UMD (with `iife`s).
-What's more, I like to commit builds, so that I can tap the UMD build straight from various [CDNs](https://unpkg.com/emlint) such as `unpkg` and plug front-ends to always-latest, website-friendly code.
-Same API though.
+What's more, it's beneficial to commit builds, so that users can tap the _UMD build_ straight from various [CDNs](https://unpkg.com/emlint) such as `unpkg` and plug front-ends to always-latest, website-friendly code.
+Same API on UMD build though.

 - By **not really aimed at fixing messy code** I mean that _every rule should be fixable_, and the rules should be aiming to at least compete with a human knack of creating code errors.
-We should try to identify all the possible cases of messed up code before we even move on to checking _code patterns_^.
+We should try to identify all the possible cases of messed up code before we even move on to checking _code patterns_.

-Another example, PostCSS.
-It's brilliant when your code is _valid_.
+Another example, `PostCSS`.
+It's a brilliant tool when your code is _valid_.
 But as a tool, it is not meant to patch up _errors in messed up CSS_.
-The first thing it will do is it will try to parse your CSS and will throw upon the first error.
+The first thing it will do is it will try to **parse your CSS** and will throw upon the first error.
 That's the _end of story_ if CSS has any issues.
 You'll be lucky if parser's error stack will report something meaningful.

-^ Code pattern error is a bug that comprises of valid HTML but where that HTML will still be rendered with bugs on decrepit software, for example, Windows Outlook.

 **[⬆ back to top](#)**